ffrank/puppet-mgmtgraph/README.md

 Authored by Felix Frank.

+## Installation

+You need Puppet on the system that is supposed to translate code for mgmt.
+It is directly available in all major Linux distributions as a package.
+Otherwise, a generic way to get Puppet (applicable to Mac and Windows as well) is the Ruby gem:

+    gem install puppet

+Once Puppet is functional, you can get this module from the Puppet Forge:

+    puppet module install ffrank-mgmtgraph

+Note: You don't need root rights to do this.
+However, mgmt will likely run as root, and Puppet modules that were installed by non-root users are only available for the respective user.

 ## Usage

 It is no longer necessary to invoke `puppet mgmtgraph` directly, since it's possible to use `mgmt`'s `--puppet` switch